 While participating on most WO trips, students will sleep outdoors, experience long, physically demanding days, set up their own camp, and prepare their own meals.
 Similar to life at college, each student is expected to take good care of him or herself.
 Although we always hope for sunshine and smiles, there are some inherent risks and hazards associated with our programs such as:

-Rough Terrain: scree/boulder fields, rough footing, high passes, oceans, currents, surf zones, off trail, bushwhacking, etc.
+Rough Terrain: scree/boulder fields, rough footing, high passes, oceans, rivers, currents, surf zones, off trail, bushwhacking, etc.

 Inclement Weather: cold (possibly below freezing), rain, snow, extreme heat (over 100 degrees), lightning, wind, constant sun, etc.

 Animals/Insects: bears, ticks, venomous marine and land animals or insects, mosquitoes etc.

 Remote Locations: in some areas, up to 48 hours to hospital care, challenges to communication, etc.

 Technical Skills: such as surf landings, peak ascents and descents, heavy (up to 50 pounds) backpacks, moving heavy canoes and kayaks (up to 200 pounds), sea kayaking, canoeing skills, horseback riding